Fighting For Justice In The Workplace Since 1955

-New Jersey Family Leave Act Lawyers
+The New Jersey Family and Medical Leave Act

 Protecting Workers’ Rights

 Are you having a baby soon?
-Has your close family member fallen seriously ill?
+Has a close family member fallen seriously ill?
 Some major life circumstances might require you to take a leave of absence from work.
-Luckily, New Jersey law, in addition to federal law, allows certain employees to take an extended break from their job with a guarantee they can come back to work.
+Luckily, New Jersey law, in addition to federal law, allows certain employees to take an extended break from their job with a guarantee that they can come back to work.

 New Jersey Family Leave Act: the Basics